 Coding and executing smart contracts on the Ethereum blockchain makes them immutable and independent from centralization.

-Now, imagine that all these vending machines are interconnected, operate on same network and can order services.
+Now, imagine that all these vending machines are interconnected, operate on the same network and can order services.

 IPFS — to transfer information and blockchain to receive payment and proof transaction

-Dosimeter — SMG2, compact, universal, and cost efficient Geiger Counter
+Dosimeter — SMG2, compact, universal, and cost-efficient Geiger Counter

 OS — Ubuntu 16.04 LTS